-- (A) the relevant loss event to be considered for exclusion shall be greater than 5% of the bank's average losses; - (B) a loss event shall only be considered by the Authority for exclusion from the bank's Loss Component after the loss event, other than losses related to divested activities or businesses, has been included in the bank's operational risk loss database for such a minimum period as may be specified in writing by the Authority; - (C) should the Authority grant the requested approval, the bank shall disclose to the public the relevant total loss amount as well as the relevant number of exclusions, with appropriate narratives; - ILM is equal to one when the bank's loss and business indicator components are equal, provided that- - (i) when the bank's LC is greater than the BIC, the ILM will be greater than one.
+- (A) the relevant loss event to be considered for exclusion shall be equal to or greater than such threshold amount or percentage of the bank's average losses during a specified period as may be directed in writing by the Authority; - (B) a loss event shall only be considered by the Authority for exclusion from the bank's Loss Component after the loss event, other than losses related to divested activities or businesses, has been included in the bank's operational risk loss database for such a minimum period as may be directed in writing by the Authority; - (C) should the Authority grant the requested approval, the bank shall disclose to the public the relevant total loss amount as well as the relevant number of exclusions, with appropriate narratives; - ILM is equal to one when the bank's loss and business indicator components are equal, provided that- - when the bank's LC is greater than the BIC, the ILM will be greater than one.
 That is, a bank with losses that are high relative to its BIC shall be required to hold a higher amount of capital and reserve funds, due to the incorporation of internal losses into the calculation methodology applied in terms of this subregulation (4); - (ii) when the bank's LC is lower than the BIC, the ILM will be lower than one.
-That is, a bank with losses that are low relative to its BIC will be allowed to hold a lower amount of capital and reserve funds, due to the incorporation of internal losses into the calculation methodology applied in terms of this subregulation (4); - (iii) subject to such conditions as may be specified in writing by the Authority, the Authority may, in the Authority's sole discretion, decide to set the value of ILM equal to 1 for all banks or for such a subgroup of banks as may be directed in writing by the Authority. - (i) Required amount of capital and reserve funds for operational risk
+That is, a bank with losses that are low relative to its BIC will be allowed to hold a lower amount of capital and reserve funds, due to the incorporation of internal losses into the calculation methodology applied in terms of this subregulation (4); - (iii) subject to such conditions as may be specified in writing by the Authority, the Authority may, in the Authority's sole discretion, decide to set the value of ILM equal to 1 for all banks or for such a subgroup of banks as may be directed in writing by the Authority.

+(i) Required amount of capital and reserve funds for operational risk